-- 1.5 The Act requires that the Licensing Authority publish a "Statement of Licensing Policy" that sets out the policies the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications made under the Act.
+- Any playing of recorded music; - A performance of dance; and - Entertainment of a similar description to the performance of live music, playing of recorded music or a performance of dance. - 1.5 The Act requires that the Licensing Authority publish a "Statement of Licensing Policy" that sets out the policies the Licensing Authority will generally apply to promote the licensing objectives when making decisions on applications made under the Act.
 In addition, the Policy document seeks to provide clarity for applicants, residents, other occupiers of property and investors, enabling them to make plans to move to, remain or invest in the District with some measure of certainty. - 1.6 This "Statement of Licensing Policy" has been prepared in accordance with the provisions of the Act and the Guidance issued under Section 182 of the Act by the Home Office (amended April 2018) and has been prepared after giving appropriate weight to the views of those who have been consulted.
 In addition, regard will be given to the Guidance when implementing the Policy.
-However, there may be departure from the Guidance when particular circumstances require it. - 1.7 This Policy will take effect on the 24th November 2020and will remain in force until 31st January 2022.
+However, there may be departure from the Guidance when particular circumstances require it. - 1.7 This Policy will take effect on the 1st February 2022 and will remain in force until 31st January 2027.
 However, during this period it will be kept under review and, if appropriate, it may continue beyond this period subject to future legislative change.